awetzel/clojure-erlastic/README.md

 - erlang list is clojure list
 - erlang tuple is clojure vector
 - erlang binary is clojure bytes[]
+- erlang integer is clojure int
-- erlang integer is clojure long
+- erlang long is clojure long
 - erlang float is clojure double
 - erlang map is clojure map (thanks to erlang 17.0)
 - clojure set is erlang list